based on 7 nights inc. flights

 Up to four dives daily plus land excursions - two dive masters onboard

-Look out for hammerheads, giant whale sharks, rays of all shapes and colors, turtles, huge schools of fish, Galapagos fur seals, and astounding marine life
+Look out for hammerheads, giant whale sharks, rays of all shapes and colours, turtles, huge schools of fish, Galapagos fur seals, and astounding marine life

 Children 10 years up welcome if they are certified